• Natural Gas News

 Natural gas production has fallen significantly since the ban was introduced, from 177.8 PJ in 2017 to only 128.4 PJ in 2022, according to the International Energy Agency (IEA).
 The rate of decline has accelerated recently, with output dropping by a further 12.5% in 2023 and an alarming 27.8% in the first three months of this year.

-The steep fall in output this year has coincided with months of dry weather that has reservoir levels at hydroelectric power plants, responsible for 60% of New Zealand’s electricity.
+The steep fall in output this year has coincided with months of dry weather that has reservoir levels at hydroelectric power plants, responsible for over half of New Zealand’s electricity.
 This has triggered a spike in wholesale power prices, which have climbed as high as NZ$1,000 (US$622)/MWh in recent weeks.
 Households have been asked to conserve energy and some industrial gas and power users have closed down plants, most recently methanol producer Methanex, which has idled its operations until the end of October.

 Change in course